phanison898/phanison898/README.md

 ---

-#### 🎯 GOALS IN 2021:
+#### 🎯 GOALS IN 2022:

-- Master React & React-Native skills
-- Master MERN stack
-- Rebuild all social media applications one after the other, to get better practise
+- Build something new to test my skills & knowledge

 ---